 To learn how to adjust the same user settings for multiple users at a time, check out this article about bulk editing users here:

-Managed Users vs. External Users
+Managed Users, Unmanaged Users, and External Users

 - Managed users are full-fledged members of your Box account.
 On Business Plus or above accounts, you’ll be able to instantly log in, edit their settings and add them to groups.

 - Unmanaged users are part of your organization but are using unlicensed Box accounts, possibly because they signed up for an account on their own, or already had one, outside of your organization.
 Unmanaged users may or may not also be external users, but they also represent a potential security risk, as they are not subject to your organization's Box security and compliance policies.

 - External users have their own Box accounts, separate from yours.
 These users are collaborating in one or more folders in your account.
 You cannot instantly log in to their accounts, edit settings or add them to a group; however, you can control their access to your content.